 Protein is an essential part of a balanced diet, and helps to repair tissue after working out.
-If you are looking to lose weight and increase muscle mass, you need to ensure you are getting enough protein in your diet every day.
+If you are looking to lose weight and increase muscle mass, you need to ensure you are getting protein-rich food in your diet every day.
 As a woman, it’s recommended that you consume 46 grams per day of protein, and for men, that figure increases to 56 grams.
 If you are unsure of what constitutes a good protein source, these are some of the best food options you can to your diet to increase your daily protein intake.

 Chicken breast is a popular option for meat-eaters looking to increase their protein intake and is best eaten without the skin.
 You can cook chicken in so many different ways, and by adding different seasonings or sauces, you won’t need to eat plain chicken breasts ever again.
 One chicken breast can contain up to 53 grams of protein, which will be an excellent contribution to your daily recommended protein intake.